Manage floor plans

 When a floor plan is uploaded, the DWG text labels are compared to the office locations in your users' profiles.
 If the office locations or text labels don't consistently follow the recommended naming patterns in Step 2 and Step 3, use the Specify location patterns screen to add more information to complete the mapping.
 Location patterns are used to extract floor, wing, and room information from Microsoft Entra office locations.

 Floor and wing are optional, only room is required, and you can skip locations as needed.

 Update floor plans

-Before you update an existing floor plan, make sure your Azure AD office locations are current and you've waited for 48 hours for any Azure AD updates to process.
+Before you update an existing floor plan, make sure your Microsoft Entra office locations are current and you've waited for 48 hours for any Microsoft Entra ID updates to process.
 To update a floor plan, go to Floor plans, select the building for the floor plan, and select Edit.
 If the floor plan has changed structurally, because of remodeling for example, remove the old file, then upload and publish the new DWG file.

 You don't need to update floor plans when users move to a floor that's already been mapped.
 Just update their user profile to reflect the new office location:

 - In the Microsoft 365 admin center (Active users > Account > Manage contact information)